zzzprojects/html-agility-pack/docs2/pages/documentations/manipulation/remove-child.md

 ### Examples

-The following example remove the child Node h1.
+The following example remove the child node h1.

 ```csharp